jonathanjthomas/PestDetect/README.md

 - PestSnap - Snap or use an image from gallery to identify a stored grain pest and receive targeted sustainable prevention and management techniques
 - PestBot - Chat with Pest Bot to get more information about stored grain pests

-In the future we plan to increase accessibility by adding more languages, integrating a voice reader to support illiterate farmers, and making region specific predictions and recommendations to the farmers
+In the future we plan to increase accessibility by adding more languages, integrating a voice reader to support illiterate farmers, and making region specific predictions and recommendations to the farmers.
+We will also replace the gpt-3.5-turbo model with an LLM from watsonx to improve recommendations and be even more cost-effective.

 See below for our proposed schedule on next steps after Call for Code 2023 submission.